palinkas-jo-reggelt/hMailServer-Firewall-Ban/readme.md

 ## Changelog

+- 0.23 proper credits for hmailserver functions and logic update to reduce redundant IPs.
 - 0.22 minor tweaks; added minDate to jquery datepicker to match oldest record in database
 - 0.21 added chart to stats page
 - 0.20 minor tweaks